You're ready to hire an AI Facilitator. But are you ready to lead one?

 A mandate with teeth doesn't require a long document.
 It requires one clear signal, delivered publicly, early: this is the process through which we decide what to build with AI.
 When that process concludes that a use case isn't ready, that conclusion means something.

-2. Choose the first problem deliberately
+2. Choose the first problem with intent

 The facilitator's first significant session is the proof of concept for the entire system.